What is type II diabetes?

 The special cells in the pancreas, called the beta cells produce a hormone called insulin.

-Insulin is needed to move blood sugar or glucose into the cells.
+Insulin moves blood sugar or glucose into the cells.

 This is called insulin resistance.